ansible-collections/google.cloud/MAINTAINING.md

 This will remove all the changelog fragments from ./changelogs/fragments and merge them into CHANGELOG.rst.

+### Send a PR and merge

+Send a PR with these changes and merge them.

 ### Create a new GitHub release

 Creating